Senate rejects health care reform bill

-Republicans continue their quest to replace the Affordable Care Act
+Republicans stymied in their quest to modify the Affordable Care Act

 TAX ALERT |

 UPDATE (7/28/17): On July 28, 2017, the Senate voted on a Republican health care reform bill called the Health Care Freedom Act, but the bill failed to garner enough support to pass.
 The Health Care Freedom Act would have modified the Affordable Care Act (ACA) by eliminating the penalty on individuals for not having health insurance and delaying until 2025 the penalty on employers with 50 or more employees that do not offer health coverage.
 The Health Care Freedom Act would have also impacted the medical devise excise tax, health savings accounts, and funding to states for health care.
 The Health Care Freedom Act was a slimmed-down version of the Republican’s revised Better Care Reconciliation Act of 2017 (BCRA).
 The revised BCRA was defeated via a Senate vote on July 25, 2017.
 On July 26, 2017, the Senate considered and rejected other health care reform legislation.
 Consequently, to date, the Senate has not passed any bills which would modify the Affordable Care Act even though the House of Representatives passed such a measure on May 4, 2017.
 Without concurrence between the Senate and the House, the Republican’s health care reform efforts are stymied and have an uncertain future.
 Therefore, for now, the ACA remains unchanged and is still the law of the land.